The Demon Girl Next Door: Anime

 An anime television series adaptation was announced in the March issue of Manga Time Kirara Carat on January 28, 2019.
 The series is animated by J.C.Staff and directed by Hiroaki Sakurai, with Keiichirō Ōchi handling series composition, Mai Otsuka designing the characters, and Miki Sakurai composing the music.
 The series aired on TBS and BS-TBS between July 12 and September 27, 2019.
 The opening theme song is "Machikado Tangent" performed by Shami Momo (Konomi Kohara and Akari Kitō), while the ending theme song is "Yoimachi Cantare" performed by Coro Machikado (Kohara, Kitō, Minami Takahashi, and Tomoyo Takayanagi).
 The series is licensed in English-speaking regions by Sentai Filmworks, who streamed the series on HiDive.

-A second season titled The Demon Girl Next Door 2-Chōme has been announced.
-The main staff and cast members are returning to reprise their roles.
+A second season titled The Demon Girl Next Door 2-Chōme was announced in 2020, with the main staff and cast members returning to reprise their roles.
 It aired from April 8 to July 1, 2022, on TBS and BS11.
 The opening theme song is "Tokimeki Rendezvous" performed by Shami Momo, while the ending theme song is "Yoikagen Tetragon" performed by Coro Machikado.